wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 ### Implement the configuration page logic

-The configuration page will present the user with a dropdown list of four math operators to select from.
-Once selected, the operator is saved to the tab's `entityId` property, appending the string **MathPage**.
-This value will be used by the tab page to determine what operation to perform in the tab.
+The configuration page displays a drop-down list of four math operators to select from.
+After an operator is selected, it's saved to the tab's `entityId` property with the string **MathPage** appended to it.
+This value is used by the tab page to determine what operation to perform in the tab.

 Locate the following line in the `componentWillMount()` method: `microsoftTeams.getContext()`.
 The function passed into this method sets the state of the React component.
-Replace the `this.setState()` method with the following.
-This will take the value of the `entityId` property on the tab and remove the **MathPage** string, leaving only the operator:
+Replace the `this.setState()` method with the following code.
+This new code takes the value of the `entityId` property on the tab, removes the **MathPage** string, and leaves only the operator:

 ```ts
 this.setState(Object.assign({}, this.state, {